uriapete/pong-hockey/README.md

 ---

-**Air-Hockey** aka Pong-Hockey
 A game that simulates 7 rounds of 2D Air-Hockey.
 In its first official build iterations, we will recreate regular pong.
 Once we've completed the pong stage, we will then develop and transform it into its final stage, Air Hockey.

 ## About
+This project is built for Unity Engine version `6000.0.58f1`.
+You can find and install this version from their [archives](https://unity.com/releases/editor/archive) page.

-This Unity project is a Work In Progress (WIP), founded by Peter Uriarte, Maria Trezha Von Bargen, and Julia Mitchell and will serve as project leads for this project.
-The goal of this project aimed at learning the basics of Game Development, navigating Unity's Game Engine, develop proficiency in C#, and working under team collaboration on GitHub.
+This project is currently a Work In Progress (WIP).

+The goal for contributers of this project is to get everyone started learning the basics of Game Development, navigating Unity's Game Engine, developing proficiency in C#, and working under team collaboration on GitHub.
 This project is beginner friendly and should cover the basics of scripting, game objects/prefabs, basic collisions, and more.

+### Leadership

+The project leads and founders are:
+- Peter Uriarte
+- Maria Trezha Von Bargen
+- Julia Mitchell

+### License

+Currently, no license has been applied to the project yet.

 ## Project Plans and Goals